What is a dental implant?

 Why choose Lentini Dental?

 Functioning as a state-of-the-art Dental Implant Centre, Lentini Dental can replace a single tooth or a full set of teeth.
-Lentini Dental offers a wide range of dental implant services in Melbourne from titanium dental implants to dentures stabilised by implants and advanced dental implant treatments.
+Lentini Dental offers a wide range of services in Melbourne from titanium implants to dentures stabilised by implants and advanced treatments.
 Where dental implant surgery is required, Lentini Dental has the experience and expertise to offer you complete peace of mind.

 The Lentini Dental Implant Centre in Werribee is certified by the Australian Society of Implant Dentistry and has a broad range of experience in treating complex cases with bone grafting and implants.
 Having completed additional training in Lisbon, Portugal, Dr Lentini uses advanced surgical techniques to replace full arches with the All-on-Four technique or individual teeth within a day.
 Patients requiring all their teeth removed need not go without teeth when implants are placed in most cases.